 In the past 20 years, things have undoubtably improved in terms of industry sexism.
 The diversity of styles, subject matter, flows, subgenres and characters of those in this list of the best female rappers – along with how successful they have been – proves the dial has shifted.
 Here, then, is a celebration of what these artists have achieved, and an invitation to dig deeper into their catalogues.

-Listen to our Hip Hop playlist here, and check out our best female rappers, below.
+Listen to the Hip-Hop At Fifty: The Past, Present, Future Is Female playlist here, and check out our best female rappers, below.

 20: Trina (1978- present)